Rushikesh-5706/DEX-with-AMM-Protocol/README.md

 - Allows minting for test scenarios
 - Represents Token A and Token B in the DEX

+LP tokens are implemented as internal accounting within the DEX contract rather than a separate ERC-20 token, as transferable LP tokens were not required for this implementation.

 The project uses **Hardhat** for development and testing, and **Docker** to ensure the environment is reproducible on any machine.

 ---